RB-Younes/Mathematical-Morphology/README.md

 # Geometric Transformations

-This repository contains implementations of geometric transformation functions as part of the TP Mathematical-Morphology.
+This repository contains implementations of Geometric Transformations functions as part of the TP Mathematical-Morphology.
 The functions include image dilation, erosion, opening, closing, and morphological gradient.

 ## Implemented Functions